isce-framework/isce3/tests/data/README.md

   Respective DEM Geotiff raster over the entire scene used in the simulation for the first pass.

+## dm1_dm2

+Subdirectory ***dm1_dm2*** contains REE simulated NISAR *12*-channel L-band *DM1*/*DM2* products over Amazon rain forest suitable for testing NISAR *DM1/2-L0B-to-science-L0B* workflows.
+The respective REE simulation was done in January 2024 as part of pointing calibration exercise with NISAR D&C team.

+Here is a brief summary of the files:

+- **REE_L0B_ECHO_DM1_240MHZ_RX1.h5**
+  Truncated version of the original file in azimuth direction with `50` range lines for simply channel # `1`.
+It is *H*-Pol with TX mode `25MHz/25us`.
+  The raw data is real-value passband upsampled to `240 MHz` to look like single-pol version of NISAR flight-like DM1.

 ## AbsCal

 - **calib_slc_pass1_20mhz.h5**